 Turkey meat vs Pork - Health impact and Nutrition Comparison

-The safety, the value and, more importantly, the quality of the foods are what make people hesitate between choosing one or another food.
-Both turkey meat and pork are commonly used meats and in this article, we’ll talk about their differences and what they have in common, as well as discuss their impact on health.
+The safety, the value, and, more importantly, the quality of the food makes people hesitate to choose one or another food.
+Both turkey meat and pork are commonly consumed meats.
+This article demonstrates their differences and what they have in common and discusses their impact on health.

 The main difference between pork and turkey is based upon their myoglobin content.
-Pork, being high in myoglobin, is classified as red meat, while turkey as poultry is white meat.
+As pork is high in myoglobin, it is classified as red meat, while turkey as poultry is white meat.

 Taste and Use

-Surprisingly, one study has found that turkey tastes more like pork, than chicken.
-The attributes that were closely related to each other are its brothy, fatty, salty, sweet, and umami taste (1).
+Surprisingly, one study has found that turkey tastes more like pork than chicken.
+The attributes closely related to each other are its brothy, fatty, salty, sweet, and umami taste (1).

-The best pork to look for can be described as greyish pink in colour, firm and fine-grained, well-marbled, and covered with an outer layer of firm white fat.
+The best pork to look for can be described as greyish pink in color, firm and fine-grained, well-marbled, and covered with an outer layer of firm white fat.